15 August 2020

 CalOPPA requires website operators to disclose the types of personally identifiable information they collect, along with some other information about how they use such information.

-Here's an example of a relevant part of Quartz's Privacy Policy:
+Here's an example of a relevant part of Feel the Lean's Privacy Policy:

 Including a clause like this in a Privacy Policy that you appropriately display is a huge part of satisfying CalOPPA requirements.